Latest wave of Ryanair strikes in Spain: these are the dates affected

-With regard to easyJet, the conflict between the company and the workers will take a break this week and strikes will resume from Friday, 29 July at the airline’s bases at Barcelona, Palma and Malaga airport.
+With regard to easyJet, the conflict between the company and the workers will resume from Friday, 29 July at the airline’s bases at Barcelona, Palma and Malaga airport.

 The cabin crew staff are demanding a change of attitude and that the negotiation of a collective agreement be resumed that includes decent working conditions for its workers and under Spanish legislation.